-SHURA will see substantial revenue and expenses in the 23-24 FY.
+SHURA will see substantial revenue and expenses in the 24/25 FY.
 The city has obtained a loan from the State of Oregon for construction of a water tower, water booster upgrades, sewer main, and public park in the Prairie Meadows development.
 The design and construction of these improvements will take several years to complete.
-In the upcoming year \$496,000 is anticipated as revenue from this loan and will be used for design and engineering expenses, primarily on the water tower and sewer main.
-For reference, a two-million-gallon reservoir is planned for the Prairie Meadows area, upgrades to the water booster at W Joseph Ave and SW 11th St, and one mile of sewer improvements are necessary.
+In the upcoming year \$600,000 is anticipated as revenue from this loan and will be used for design and engineering expenses, primarily on the water tower and sewer main.
+For reference, a two-million-gallon reservoir is planned for the Prairie Meadows area, upgrades to the water booster station at W Joseph Ave and SW 11th St, and one mile of sewer improvements are necessary.

 Urban renewal is the funding mechanism for these public infrastructure projects, but the projects themselves will be built and owned by the City of Hermiston.
-No construction is anticipated during the 23-24 Fiscal Year.
-Additional revenue will be budgeted in 24-25 for construction.
-It is anticipated that the infrastructure will be complete, and housing will start construction in 2025.
-After housing begins, the assessed value for SHURA will increase rapidly.
-Since the frozen base is locked at \$3,121,349, ten houses and lots valued at \$300,000 will double the assessed value.
+No construction is anticipated during the 24/25 Fiscal Year.
+However, very late in 2025, the projects may be ready to bid and construct, necessitating supplemental budget adjustments.
+Additional revenue will be budgeted in 25-26 for construction.